About Appointments and Scheduling

 If you are interested in setting up an appointment, please call or email us to determine your needs, whether we work with your insurance, and your available times for appointments.
 We will then schedule you with a therapist appropriate for your situation.

-The first appointment is an evaluation and treatment planning session, during which your therapist will get background information, make an initial diagnosis, and provide the client and/or family with a plan for working together.
+The first appointment is an evaluation and treatment planning session, during which your therapist will get background information, make an initial diagnosis (if indicated), and provide the client and/or family with a plan for working together.
 Please note: we are offering in-person sessions and telehealth sessions, but some therapists will only have telehealth availability.
 Please ask for more information when you call.

 Sessions are generally 45-60 minutes.
 Clients should plan to meet weekly for the first several sessions.
 Cognitive behavioral therapy is designed as a short-term, focused therapy, and usually lasts between 10 and 20 sessions.

 Considerations Regarding Client Age